ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system use.

-Filebeat watches the log files, collects log events and forwards them to either Elasticsearch or Logstash.
+Filebeat watches the log files, collects log events and forwards to Elasticsearch.

-Metricbeat records the metrics and statistics that it collects and ships them to either Elasticsearch or Logstash.
+Metricbeat records the metrics and statistics that it collects and ships them to Elasticsearch.

-The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name         | Function | IP Address | Operating System |
 |--------------|----------|------------|------------------|